Isidore Godfrey: Touring and later years

 During his four decades as musical director, Godfrey took the D'Oyly Carte Opera Company on many tours, including eleven to America.
-The company did not travel with a band but instead used orchestra players hired locally.
-He recalled, "We would pick up perhaps eight orchestral players in the first town, take them with us on the tour and make up the orchestra with local players from each of the towns we visited....
+The company did not travel with an orchestra but instead engaged players locally.
+Godfrey recalled, "We would pick up perhaps eight orchestral players in the first town, take them with us on the tour and make up the orchestra with local players from each of the towns we visited....
 On one occasion, I was rehearsing the Mikado overture when I noticed that one of the double-basses was plucking the strings in the opening bars.
 I pointed out that it was not to be played pizzicato but arco, with the bow.
 'Yeah', he said.
 'But I haven't got a bow.'
 That's how it was sometimes!"

 In wartime Britain, the orchestral situation on tour sometimes verged on collapse.
 Godfrey's weekly reports to the company office in London included wry accounts of drummers in Oxford who could not read music, a nervous cellist in Liverpool who played on three strings at once and a bass player in Wimbledon who took a night off and sent an inebriated substitute.
-Even in peacetime Godfrey was not lavishly provided for in the orchestra pit.
+Even in peacetime, Godfrey was not lavishly provided for in the orchestra pit.
 In the 1950s, the magazine The Gramophone commented: "Whenever Mr. Isidore Godfrey enters the orchestra pit to direct an opera by Sullivan, to whose music he has devoted much of his life, he must presumably steel his aesthetic sense to doing justice to the composer with the tiny forces at his disposal. ...
 One presumes that an opera company with a repertory of ten operas, playing to capacity without expensive stars and only repairs to scenery and costumes and with royalties pouring in from all over the country, could afford a permanent orchestra of reasonable strength."

 In June 1965 Godfrey was awarded the OBE; The Gramophone commented that "nothing short of a dukedom" could adequately reward him.
 In 1966, he conducted a film version of The Mikado, one of only a few films ever made by the company.
 He retired from the D'Oyly Carte company in February 1968 and was succeeded as musical director by his deputy, James Walker, formerly of Decca Records.
 Godfrey married two members of the company – first, a soprano chorister, Marguerite Kynaston, about 1919 (they later divorced), and, in 1940, the soprano (later contralto) principal Ann Drummond-Grant.
 After Drummond-Grant died in 1959, Godfrey married a third time, in 1961, to Glenda Gladys Mary née Cleaver.
 After retirement, when he held the honorary position of President of the associate members of the D'Oyly Carte Trust, ill-health prevented him from making many guest appearances, but he conducted H.M.S.
 Pinafore during the company's centenary season at the Savoy in 1975.

 Godfrey died in London in 1977 just short of his 77th birthday.